JerryZhangZZY/EBU6304-2021-Software-Engineering-Group-111/docs/report/FinalReport.md

 ### Design

-We have high standards for *Satisflight* check-in system.
+We have **high standards** for *Satisflight* check-in system.
 It has to be easy to use, modular, highly customizable, beautiful-looking as well as error-free.
+We also strictly follow the basic **design principles** to maintain the quality of code as its complexity grows with the development.

 #### Ease of use